 Recently, The Community Schools Consortium submitted a proposal to the Finger Lakes Workforce Investment Board to access Workforce Investment Opportunity Act Contract dollars.
 And they did it!
 Our congratulations and appreciation to Jay Roscup for including Cracker Box Palace’s STEADY Work Program as a partnering work site!
 We are so honored to be a part of this new program.

 What does this mean for STEADY Work?
 STEADY Work is now supported by Wayne CAP.
 This new program will provide work opportunities for disconnected youth who are out of school, up to age 24, case management, access to mental health support, access to services contracted by the Finger Lakes Works Investment Board for all participants.
 We will serve youth throughout Wayne County.
 We will rally the community resources around individual young people and create pathways for success when traditional programming cannot meet their needs.

-To sign up for this new program please contact Jay Roscup, Community Schools Director at Wayne County Consortium of Schools, Finger Lakes Community Schools 315-527-6546 or email firstname.lastname@example.org
+To learn more about this program, please contact Jay Roscup, Community Schools Director at Wayne County Consortium of Schools, Finger Lakes Community Schools 315-527-6546 or email email@example.com